 Yes.
 You can only contribute to an RDSP until the end of the year the beneficiary turns 59.

-Government grants and bonds are only paid into the plan until the end of the year the beneficiary turns 49.
+Government grants and bonds are only paid until the plan until the end of the year the beneficiary turns 49.

 The year the beneficiary turns 60, regular withdrawals in the form of disability assistance payments (DAPs) must be made, though the remaining balance may stay invested.